Journey to the heart of the Mount Lozere

 When nature is your playground

-The Mount Lozere isn’t just another pretty picture cliché, it is also the perfect spot for all types of thrill seekers.
-Take a pick between your favorite outdoor activities: from hiking to mountain biking (for those who prefer to stay on land), from via ferrata to rock climbing (for those who seek heights), from canoeing to canyoning (for those yearning to get wet)… All that and more in the midst of preserved nature and magnificent views.
+The Mount Lozere isn’t just another pretty picture cliché, it is also the perfect spot for adventures.
+Take a pick between your favorite outdoor activities: from hiking to mountain biking (for those who prefer to stay on land), from via ferrata to rock climbing (for those who seek heights), from canoeing to canyoning (for those yearning to get wet)… All that and more in the midst of preserved nature and stunning views.
 Get ready to get thrilled!

 photo credit : © Antonin Michaud Soret – ahstudio